jwcmitchell/playbook_famous_phonegap/production/android.md

 ### Exporting SHA1 of .keystore

-If you're using the Google+ plugin for signin, then you'll need to export the SHA1 hash of your keystore plugin.
+If you're using the Google+ plugin for sign-in, then you'll need to export the SHA1 hash of your keystore plugin.

     keytool -exportcert -alias androidproduction -keystore androidproduction.keystore -list -v